 - Retaining and protecting specialist knowledge and heritage-specific skills, while broadening roles and encouraging collaboration across specialisms, is a significant challenge for the future.

 - Over 70 per cent of the workforce is engaged in training and CPD, most of it initiated by themselves.
 However, training is rarely targeted to the needs of the individual and the individual organisation.
 The most common form of CPD reported is attendance at conferences.
 Training and CPD is also dominated by heritage-specific training, with much lower rates of business or management training reported.

-Download the Full Report and Executive Summary
+Download the Full Report, Executive Summary and Delivery Plan

 Download Character Matters full report